 She came back and said, “Yes since you have another card that earns Membership Rewards and lets you transfer those points to partners, you don’t have to worry.
 Your points are totally safe.”

-I had almost forgotten that I’ve gotten rid of most of my Membership Rewards points earning cards.
+At the time, I had closed most of my Membership Rewards points earning cards.
 I canceled my Platinum card and now I was getting rid of my Gold Business card.
 The only card I have left is my Business Green card that I’d downgraded from the Business Platinum card years ago.
 I’m glad I kept it because I can add authorized users for free and that lets me transfer Membership Rewards into their loyalty accounts with airlines.

 But this phone rep, who had no need to check that I wasn’t totally screwing myself over, spent the 45 seconds to check which accounts I have open and if they have full Membership Rewards benefits (including transfer partners.)
 I was so appreciative of her for that.